 - preparation of draft reports, and their finalisation for tabling.

-The Committee Office experienced another sustained period of very high workload, supporting 16 legislation and references committees, 12 select committees and six joint committees, undertaking between them, at one point, 73 separate inquiries.
-Secretariat staff in the Committee Office processed more than 7,380 submissions, arranged 356 public hearings (which heard from more than 6,970 witnesses) and 696 private meetings.
-The Senate made 125 references during the year and the office assisted in drafting 206 reports.
+The Committee Office experienced another sustained period of very high workload.
+The office supported 16 legislation and references committees, nine Senate select committees, two joint select committees and five other joint committees, undertaking between them, at one point, 74 separate inquiries.
+Secretariat staff in the Committee Office processed more than 7,300 submissions, arranged 225 public hearings (which heard from over 4,300 witnesses) and 545 private meetings.
+The Senate made 133 references during the year and the office assisted in drafting 106 reports.

 Advice, documentation and draft reports were consistently provided to committees in accordance with their requirements.
 Reports were drafted and presented to the Senate in accordance with the timeframes set by committees and by the Senate.

-Secretariat staff work closely with senators in supporting committees and, in particular, work closely with the chair in preparing draft reports.
+Secretariat staff work closely with senators in supporting committees and, in particular, work closely with the chair to prepare draft reports.
 This provides an ongoing opportunity for direct feedback about senators’ satisfaction.
-Despite the high workload, this direct feedback continued to indicate high levels of satisfaction.
-Where workloads have permitted, the department has provided assistance with the preparation of dissenting reporting and additional comments.
-However, on occasion such assistance has not been possible due to resourcing challenges.
+Despite the considerable workload, this direct feedback continued to indicate high levels of satisfaction.

 Administrative advice and support for senators

-Senators are satisfied with the administrative advice and support that fall within the department’s responsibilities
+Senators are satisfied with the administrative advice and support they receive from the department

 The department, principally through the Black Rod’s Office, provides support services to the Senate, to Senate committees and to senators at Parliament House.
 These services include preparing and supporting the Senate chamber for each sitting day, general office support, asset management, maintenance of equipment and furniture, and stationery services.
 The office also paid senators’ salaries and allowances as required, organised office accommodation within the Senate wing and provided other services such as arranging transport and delivery services.

-Security matters continued to be a focus during the period as a range of physical security upgrades continued to be implemented at Parliament House.
 The Usher of the Black Rod provided security advice and support to the President, committees, senators and the department.
-The Usher of the Black Rod and Deputy Usher of the Black Rod also worked with colleagues in the DPS Security Branch and the Serjeant-at-Arms’ Office, and with the Australian Federal Police, providing the Senate’s perspective on security matters.
+The Usher of the Black Rod and Deputy Usher of the Black Rod also worked with colleagues in the Department of Parliamentary Services (DPS) Security Branch and the Serjeant-at-Arms’ Office, and with the Australian Federal Police, providing the Senate’s perspective on security matters.

 Services were delivered within established timeframes and met relevant legislative requirements.
 This aspect of the department’s work involves regular and direct contact with Senate office holders, senators and their staff, and other stakeholders, all of whom provided regular informal feedback which was generally positive.
-Positive comments were also recorded in Hansard about the quality of the administrative advice and support for senators provided by the department.
+Positive comments were also recorded in Hansard about the quality of the support for senators provided by the office and the department.

 Public information and parliamentary education

-The department continued its program of providing public information programs, including 27 seminars, 11 training programs for senators and their staff and seven public lectures this year; as well as publishing material on the role of the Senate and its committees.
-The formal evaluation of these services indicated that the programs effectively met their objectives.
+The department continued its public information programs this reporting period including delivering 14 seminars, 13 training programs for senators and their staff, and five public lectures as well as publishing material on the role of the Senate and its committees.
+The formal and informal feedback regarding these services indicated that the programs effectively met their objectives.
+These programs were reduced in the fourth quarter of 2019–20 due to restrictions caused by the COVID-19 pandemic.

-The department also delivered a comprehensive education program to students visiting Parliament House from more than 1,600 Australian schools, as well as an outreach program to students in Queensland.
-Attendance levels, requests for training and educational programs and feedback collected from these sessions indicated high levels of satisfaction among those accessing this information.
-Continued demand for Parliamentary Education Office (PEO) services was complemented by formal and informal feedback which demonstrated high levels of satisfaction with these services.
+Through the Parliamentary Education Office (PEO), the department also delivered a comprehensive education program to students visiting Parliament House from more than 1,100 Australian schools, as well as an outreach program to students in Queensland and Tasmania.
+Attendance levels, requests for training and educational programs and feedback collected from these sessions indicated high levels of satisfaction among those accessing these services.
+The number of users of the PEO website remains steady and feedback indicates high levels of satisfaction with educational information and resources provided online.
+In response to the restrictions imposed due to the pandemic, PEO scaled up its delivery of programs via videoconference, delivering sessions to over 3,000 students in this reporting period.
+This figure represents a 134 per cent increase on 2018–19 participation rates for programs delivered by videoconference.

-SPIO develops and publishes a range of public information resources to support the operation of the Senate, including on sitting days the Dynamic Red and Senate Daily Summary, and manages the department’s web presence and twitter account @AuSenate.
-The office also collates statistics on Senate activity and in this reporting period undertook a significant project to redesign the statistical database, StatsNet.
-These resources were provided on all sitting days, and accurate, reader friendly public information resources were delivered within established timeframes.
+Senate Public Information Office (SPIO) develops and publishes a range of public information resources to support the operation of the Senate, including on sitting days the Dynamic Red and Senate Daily Summary and, during estimates hearings, Estimates Live, and manages the department’s web presence and Twitter account @AuSenate.
+The office also collates statistics on Senate activity and in this reporting period completed a significant project to redesign the PEO website.
+These resources were provided on all sitting days, and accurate, reader-friendly public information resources were delivered within established timeframes.

 Senate committees provide opportunities for senators and others to monitor the department’s performance.
 The department met its accountability obligations to the Senate during the year, particularly through its appearance before estimates hearings.
-The Clerk and other officers appeared at estimates hearings of the Finance and Public Administration Legislation Committee during each round of Senate estimates and also provided responses to 20 estimates questions, which were published on that committee’s web pages.
+The Clerk and other officers appeared at estimates hearings of the Finance and Public Administration Legislation Committee during each round of Senate estimates and also provided responses to 84 estimates questions on notice, which were published on that committee’s web pages.
 These activities provide an important accountability mechanism by which senators may test advice provided by departmental officers and evaluate the department’s performance in a public forum.
 The Appropriations, Staffing and Security Committee also has a specific role in relation to the department’s appropriations as well as matters concerning the department’s structure, staffing and ICT and security arrangements.
-Quarterly reports on the department’s financial performance were provided to the President of the Senate and the Appropriations, Staffing and Security Committee, as was the annual report of the department’s Audit Committee.
+Reports on the department’s financial performance were provided to the President of the Senate and the Appropriations, Staffing and Security Committee, as was the annual report of the department’s Audit Committee.
+Regular reports on other departmental matters are also provided to the President.

 Factors influencing demand